Significant indirect tax developments at a glance

 - excise duty.

-Any person that is carrying on a taxable activity and whose current or projected annual turnover in New Zealand is NZD 60,000 or more.
+Any person that is carrying on a taxable activity and whose current or projected annual turnover in New Zealand is NZD 60,000 or more is required to register for GST (resident and nonresident persons).
 If a company trades below the registration threshold, it can voluntarily register for GST.

 Businesses can download an IRD Number Application at:

 Companies can apply for GST registration online at http://www.ird.govt.nz/online-services/service-name/services-g/online-gst-registration.html or download a GST registration form (IR 360) at http://www.ird.govt.nz/forms-guides/number/forms-300-399/ir360-form-gstregistration.html

 Non-resident entities are also able to voluntarily register for GST provided they are not carrying on a taxable activity in New Zealand (e.g. for the purposes of claiming a GST refund).
 The non-resident entity must provide evidence that it is subject to GST/VAT in its home location and its first refund must be NZD 500 or more.

 The application form for non-resident entities (ir564) can be downloaded at http://www.ird.govt.nz/resources/a/4/a47bd22a-3d11-4ca2-92c7-0e59b9618af4/ir564.pdf (PDF 93 KB)

 A failure to register for GST when required to do so is an offense and the offender may be liable for a fine.
 Furthermore, where a person registers late, they will be liable for late payment penalties and interest on any outstanding amounts of GST due.

 Please see above.

 Non-residents who make supplies of goods and services are not required to register for GST if the supplies are made to GST-registered persons for the purposes of carrying on that person's taxable activity.
 Such supplies are deemed to be made outside New Zealand and are therefore not taxable supplies.